 The following participating health plans will provide coverage for autism benefits in 2014:

-NEW YORK, NY (March 8, 2012) Autism Speaks, the worlds largest autism science and advocacy organization, today endorsed HB.771, which would amend Louisianas 2008 autism insurance reform law by raising the age cap to 21 and eliminating the $144,000 cap on lifetime benefits.
+NEW YORK, NY (February 10, 2012) -- Autism Speaks, the worlds largest autism science and advocacy organization, today endorsed SF.2128 which would amend Iowas 2010 autism insurance reform law by expanding coverage to group plans for individuals with autism up to the age of 26.
+The current law restricts coverage to state employees.